 If you are not on the mortgage for whatever reason, you are not liable for paying the mortgage loan.
 That said, you get your spouse’s interest in the property if they die.
 However, if you default on mortgage payments, the mortgage lender has the power to foreclose on the home and evict you.

 Determining Who Owns Your Home

-Whoever is listed on the deed as the owner or owners of the property owns the home according to the type of ownership interest they elected when they bought the property.
+Whoever is listed on the deed as the property owner or owners owns the home according to the type of ownership interest they elected when they bought the property.
 However, the mortgage lender has a secured interest in the property and can take action against the property (foreclosure) and sometimes also the mortgagee if the mortgage is not paid as agreed.

 - Sell the property and divide the proceeds according to their interests in other marital assets and the property settlement agreement;